giantswarm/docs/src/content/vintage/advanced/access-management/configure-dex-in-your-cluster/index.md

   apiGroup: rbac.authorization.k8s.io
 ```

-This example grants cluster admin privileges to members of the group "customer:example-admin".
+This example assigns the `cluster-admin` role to members of the group `customer:example-admin`.

+__Want to simplify initial access setup?__ Use our [RBAC bootstrap app](https://github.com/giantswarm/rbac-bootstrap-app).
+This app helps you easily configure the users and groups that will initially have access to the cluster.

 ## Further reading